whitetxt/TSEE/README.md

 # TSEE

-A pure C game engine designed to be intuitive and easy to use.
+A basic C++ game engine designed to be simple to use.

 ## Features